uw-unsat/jitterbug/README.md

 ## Directory structure

+`arch/riscv/net/bpf_jit.h` and `arch/riscv/net/bpf_jit_core.c`
-`arch/riscv/net/bpf_jit.h` contains the common code shared by the rv32 and rv64 JITs.
+contains the common code shared by the rv32 and rv64 JITs.

-`arch/riscv/net/bpf_jit_comp.c` contains the C implementation of the BPF JIT for rv64 from Linux.
+`arch/riscv/net/bpf_jit_comp64.c` contains the C implementation of the BPF JIT for rv64 from Linux.

 `arch/riscv/net/bpf_jit_comp32.c` contains a C implementation of